Alban-Boissard/kwin-effects-blur-respect-rounded-decorations/README.md

 After installing the effect, go to Settings --> Workspace behavior --> Desktop Effects.

-- disable the default blur effect ("Blur")
+- Disable the default blur effect ("Blur")
 - Enable "Blur - Respect rounded corners"
 - Tweak the settings of the effect to match your window decorations.
 ![Settings](doc/settings.png)